 Features are highlighted collections of resources that can be used to support related lesson plans or as standalone activities in the classroom.
 Browse our library of features by grade level or subject area below.

-This feature is a resource based on the informational read-aloud text, “Amazing Whales!” by Sarah L. Thomson.
-This entry in her “I Can Read Book” series offers full-color photographs from the Wildlife Conservation Society and covers the habitat, characteristics, and behaviors of whales.
-It introduces this species to young naturalists in the primary grades K–1 grades, who are mastering reading skills.
+This feature is a guide to using informational read-aloud text, “Amazing Whales!” by Sarah L. Thomson.
+It introduces this species to young naturalists in the primary grades K–1, who are mastering reading skills.

 Discover how the American people coped with the assassination of President Abraham Lincoln 150 years ago.